HolmesProcessing/Holmes-Totem/src/main/scala/org/holmesprocessing/totem/services/pemeta/README.md

 ## Usage

+### Building
 Build and start the docker container using the included Dockerfile.
 Since this container needs to have access to the sample file, you need to run this container with:

 `-v /tmp:/tmp:ro`

 This allows the container to access /tmp on the local file system in read-only mode.

+### `FPU Trick`
+This functionality gives information about undocumented anti-disassembly fpu trick detection.
+Basically This feature finds of if there is any analysis avoidance techniquesused with that PE File.

+This value for this key will be `true` if PEV detects fpu tricks.
+And returns `false` if there are not such trick used.

+### `CPLAnalysis`
+For this PEV's [cpload](http://pev.sourceforge.net/doc/manual/en_us/ch06.html#cpload) tool is used.

+The feature tells details about `.cpl` format files.
+**Output Details:**
+-1 -> Not a DLL
+0 -> no threat
+1 -> This could be a potential malware

+### `CheckFakeEntrypoint`
+This feature check if there the entry point is fake.
+Checks if we are able to get Sections form the AddressOfEntryPoint.
+If we able to get, then it returns Normal (0) otherwise it returns fake (-1)
+0 -> Normal
+1 -> Fake